Skip to main content

 Sepsis cannot develop unless you have an infection.

-Urgent advice: Contact a GP or GP out-of-hours urgently if
+Urgent advice: Contact a GP or GP out of hours urgently if

 • a high temperature (38 degrees Celsius or above)